MichaelLangbein/tdl2/backend/data/wiki/programming/blender.md

 - https://discourse.threejs.org/t/how-can-we-use-blenders-3d-model-with-geometry-nodes-in-three-js/40116
 - https://docs.blender.org/manual/en/latest/addons/import_export/scene_gltf2.html

-- Apply all modifiers
+- Apply all modifiers (there's an option for that in the export menu)
+    - importantly also applies geometry-nodes
-- Bake every shader node that is an input to a BSDF into a texture input
+- Bake every shader that has procedural inputs or non-standard-values to a BSDF.
+    - including auto-generated objects like vines.
-- In export menu, make sure that textures are included
+- In export menu, make sure that textures are included.